 The seven principles of a HACCP System are-

-- Establish monitoring procedures for critical control points
+- Establish a monitoring system for each CCP

 - Establish corrective actions

-A critical control point is a point, a step or a procedure in a food manufacture process at which control can be applied and, as a result, a food safety hazard can be prevented, eliminated, or reduced to an acceptable level.
+A critical control point is a step at which control can be applied and is essential to prevent or eliminate a food safety hazard or reduce it to an acceptable level .

 Not every point identified with hazards and preventive measures will become a critical control point.
 A logical decision-making process is applied to determine whether or not the process is a critical control point.
 The logical decision-making process for determining critical control points may include factors such as: